powsybl/powsybl-core/docs/grid_exchange_formats/ucte/export.md

 Every [two-winding transformer](../../grid_model/network_subnetwork.md#two-winding-transformer) of the network is converted into a UCTE transformer.

-The nominal power is taken from the transformer's (otherwise deprecated) `nomimalPower` property.
+The nominal power is taken from the transformer's `nomimalPower` property.

 If a permanent current limit is defined on both sides of the transformer, the smaller of the two is used; otherwise, the one that is defined is used, if any.